 Joseph Benjamin Earp

-In addition to teaching, Mr. Earp is an active published composer and arranger with his music being performed internationally.
-His major compositional accomplishments include being winner of the 2010 Claude T. Smith Composition Contest in Missouri and winner of the 2018 Thornton Community Band Composition Contest in Colorado.
-He currently resides in Concord, North Carolina with his wife Mary Beth and sons Jackson and Jasper.
-More about Mr. Earp can be found at www.joeemusic.com.
-Follow Mr. Earp on Twitter @earpcomposer.
-Find him on Instagram as earpcomposer.
+In addition to teaching, Dr. Earp is an active published composer and clinician with his music being performed internationally.
+His major compositional accomplishments include being winner of the 2010 Claude T. Smith Composition Contest in Missouri, winner of the 2018 Thornton Community Band Composition Contest in Colorado, and multiple J.W.
+Pepper Editors’ Choice awards.
+He currently resides in Clinton, Mississippi with his wife Mary Beth and sons Jackson and Jasper.